MajedNabil/disaster_pipeline_project/README.md

 - HTML, CSS, and JS.
 - Python
 - SQLite
+## How to Run the Project
+Since this is a Flask project, it should be ran from the **app.py** file.
+I used PyCharm, and whenever I run the **app.py** the web app just works.
+When it comes to the jupyter notebooks, you can download the notebooks from my github, and run them as normal notebooks from your device.
+When you download my finalized model from my Google Drive, please make sure you put the model in the root directory of the project.
+Also, as proof for my work, I'm going to attach a video that showcases my work..
+It resides in my Google Drive [here](https://drive.google.com/drive/folders/1wQcFUY4-M4zaeKu7JQdSHhSpBQK6o0ay?usp=sharing)
 ## Obstacles
 - It's my first time using Flask :)
 - Preparing the model to serve predictions in Flask